DETERMIND - Marginalised Ethnic and Faith Groups Study

 Interested in taking part or have more questions?

-We would love to hear from you if you are from any underserved ethnic or religious community and have received a diagnosis of dementia in the last six months
+We would love to hear from you if you are from any marginalised ethnic or faith group and have received a diagnosis of dementia in the last six months.

 Email: ben.hicks@nottingham.ac.uk or mobile: 07881915776.

-After contacting us, you will not be under any obligation to take part.
+After contacting us, you will not be under any obligation to take part in the study.

 We are also recruiting people living with dementia who are LGBTQIA+!

-Our other ‘Seldom Heard Groups’ study is aiming to interview 150 people from the LGBTQIA+ community, at any point after a dementia diagnosis.
-If you are LGBTQIA+ and from a minority ethnic background, you can take part in either study.
-You can find our more about 'DETERMIND- LGBTQIA+ Seldom Heard Groups’ here:
+Our other DETERMIND study is aiming to interview 150 people from the LGBTQIA+ community, at any point after a dementia diagnosis.
+If you are LGBTQIA+ and from a marginalised ethnic or faith group, you can take part in either study.
+You can find our more about the study here: